 A wide variety of cases can be filed in small claims court.
 Common cases are: car accidents, damage to property, some landlord tenant disputes, and contractor disputes.

 Sutter County Small Claims Court Limits

 A person cannot sue for more than $10,000 in a case.
 A corporation (or other corporate entity) cannot sue for more than $5,000.
 An individual can only file two small claims court cases for more than $2,500.00 in one year.
 A party can file as many cases in small claims court with an amount of $2,500 or less.

 Sutter County Superior Court may offer mediation for your claim before the actual trial.
 Mediation is a procedure where each side discusses the case with a third party (called the mediator), and the mediator tries to reach an agreement that both sides agree to.
 Mediation may be offered before your trial or the very same day of the trial.
 Mediation may work for your case, but at the very least, it will give you the chance to explain your case to someone (before you explain it to the judge).

 In Sutter County, small claims court cases are heard in 1 courthouse across the County.
 The website address for Sutter County Superior Court is: www.suttercourts.com.
 Here are the following locations where small claims cases are heard:

 The Main Courthouse is located at:446 Second St. Yuba City, CA 95991-5525

 The phone number is: 530-822-3304

-Each Superior Court is responsible for one County.
+Sutter County has its own Superior Court.
 The amount of time between when the claim is filed and heard varies between each County (and even within each County).
 Usually, the hearing for your small claims court case should be between twenty and seventy days after the case was filed.
-However, because of state cuts to the court’s budget, most hearings are now being set well past the seventy day mark.
+Because of state cuts to the Sutter County Superior Court budget, most hearings are set well past the seventy days.

 Sutter County Small Claims Court Filing Fee